Today Rose made a pregnant woman cry.

-The day started with this Instagram.
-My little ladies were diligently working on art projects when I mentioned “Today is Norah’s Mom’s birthday.”
+The day started with my little ladies diligently working on art projects, when I mentioned “Today is Norah’s Mom’s birthday.”
 The girls decided it would be fun to make birthday cards for this close family friend.
 I pulled out a collection of blank card paper and let the girls run with their creativity.

 Time to leave!
 I take Quinn’s card and admire her design and then open it to read the note.
 There is a $5 bill inside.
 I explain to her that Nana likes to give her cash, but it is not appropriate for a child to give an adult money in a card.
 That it can make them uncomfortable.